Municipal Coordinator (MC)

-- Support LGs to strengthen the WASH coordination mechanisms at their respective local governments level by helping them for coordination with the multi-stakeholders’ platforms (e.g. MWASHCCs) and facilitate them in prioritization of WASH and accordingly financing for WASH preferably contributing to Karnali Water Activities to create an institutional and enabling environment that supports community-driven and responsive watershed management activities.
+- Support LGs to strengthen the WASH coordination mechanisms at their respective local governments level by helping them for coordination with the multi-stakeholders’ platforms (e.g. MWASHCCs) and facilitate them in prioritization of WASH and accordingly financing for WASH preferably contributing to KWA Activities to create an institutional and enabling environment that supports community-driven and responsive watershed management activities.

 - Work with the LGs including MWASHCCs, VWASHCCs, Ward WASHCCs and M/VWASH units (once established) for adopting criteria based ranking systems for selection of water schemes and for planning, implementing, and monitoring of those water schemes in the respective LGs.

-- Facilitate local governments to initiate periodic joint monitoring and review of the project progress activities and support LGs’ WASH units in supporting WASH intervention as well as for collecting relevant local level data and entering into NWASH system of National MIS and analyse them with the support of Watershed Advisor for further internal reporting.
+- Facilitate local governments to initiate periodic joint monitoring and review of the project progress activities and support LGs’ WASH units in supporting WASH intervention as well as for collecting relevant local level data and entering into NWASH system of National MIS and analyze them with the support of Watershed Advisor for further internal reporting.

 - Support relevant USAID Karnali Water Activity project team members to help build capacity of LGs and its relevant stakeholders at various different trainings, events, and workshops.